Optimally Resilient Strategies in Pushdown Safety Games: Introduction

+As argued before, pushdown games are a natural starting point for investigating effective algorithms for games on infinite graphs, and safety specifications are a fundamental class of specifications in practice~\cite{DBLP:conf/icse/DwyerAC99}.
+While this setting might seem restrictive, recall that both the $\exptime$-hard\-ness of solving pushdown games~\cite{Walukiewicz01} and the $\pspace$-hard\-ness of solving one-counter games~\cite{Serre06} already hold for the safety condition.
+Thus, the complexity of solving pushdown games stems from the transition from finite to infinite graphs, not from the expressiveness of the winning condition.
+The setting we consider here is still expressive enough to model interesting applications such as reasoning about exception handling in recursive programs.
+Here, one is interested in determining how many exceptions the program can tolerate while still satisfying a given specification.

-On a technical level, we re-use Neider, Weinert, and Zimmermann's notion of \emph{resilience values}~\cite{NeiderW018}, which assigns to every vertex~$v$ of the arena an ordinal $r_\game(v) \leq \omega + 1$, where $\game$ denotes the game in question and $\omega$ is the first infinite ordinal, i.e., the set of natural numbers.
-Intuitively, the meaning of this resilience value is as follows: \begin{itemize}
+To capture the optimization aspect of the problem at hand, we re-use Neider, Weinert, and Zimmermann's notion of \emph{resilience values}~\cite{NeiderW018}, which assigns to every vertex~$v$ of the arena an ordinal $r_\game(v) \leq \omega + 1$, where $\game$ denotes the game in question and $\omega$ is the first infinite ordinal.
+Intuitively, $r_\game(v)$ denotes how many disturbances can be tolerated by an optimally resilient strategy from $v$.
+This value can be $k \in \omega$ ($k-1$ disturbances can be tolerated, but not $k$), $\omega$ (finitely many disturbances can be tolerated, but not infinitely many), or $\omega+1$ (infinitely many disturbances can be tolerated).
+When moving from finite to infinite arenas, however, various conceptual and technical complications arise, which make computing the resilience values of vertices and, by extension, resilient strategies challenging.

-\item A vertex has resilience $k \in \omega$ if Player~$0$ (the player representing the system) can even win if up to $k-1$ disturbances occur, but not if $k$ disturbances occur;

-\item a vertex has resilience $\omega$ if Player~$0$ can even win if an arbitrary, but finite number of disturbances occur, but not if infinitely many disturbances occur; and